nikolainobadi/SwiftUINavDestinationBug/README.md

 # SwiftUINavDestinationBug

-This project demonstrates a bug in SwiftUI related to nested navigation when using `.navigationDestination(item:)`.
+This project demonstrates a bug in SwiftUI related to nested navigation when using different `.navigationDestination` modifers in the same hierarchy.

 ## Overview